 Sustainable Regional Development

-NABU is comitted to promoting sustainable regional development worldwide.
-Our international projects always include income generating activities, comprehensively addressing all three dimensions of sustainability by balancing economy, ecology and social equality.
-Our activities include ecological agriculture, climate-resilient crops, regional product brands, value additions or community-based eco-tourism solutions.
+NABU is committed to promoting sustainable regional development worldwide.
+Our international projects always include income-generating activities, comprehensively addressing all three dimensions of sustainability by balancing economy, ecology and social equality.

 Poverty is a factor often overlooked in sustainable regional development.
 At NABU, we know that poverty results from decreasing ecosystem services thereby perpetuating resource exploitation and creating even more poverty.
 We therefore actively promote sustainable regional development which benefits the people of today, without endangering their and future generations’ survival.